MarilyneD/MarilyneDestombes_13_15072022/README.md

 **Back-End installation**

-1. Fork the repository available at this adress : https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API
+1. Fork the repository available at this address : https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API

 2. Follow the instructions of the readme.md file.